Kenya and Tanzania: Mawingu I & II

 Challenge

-Access to the internet is a key driver of economic development.
-However, in Kenya, rural customers tend to be unserved or underserved by existing broadband provision and access costs can be prohibitively high.
-With only 15% of rural households having access to the internet at home, there is a significant ‘digital gap’ which needs to be bridged if people living in rural areas are to harness the benefits of internet access for education, healthcare and business development.
+The World Economic Forum considers access to meaningful broadband internet as being the next developmental step for the African continent after access to energy.
+Internet access has been shown to deliver significant benefits for education, employment and income, leading to wider economic development.
+However, in Kenya and Tanzania, rural customers tend to be unserved or underserved by existing broadband provision and access costs can be prohibitively high.
+With only 15% of rural households in Kenya having access to the internet at home, there is a significant ‘digital gap’ which needs to be bridged if people living in rural areas are to harness the benefits of internet access for education, healthcare and business development.
+In Tanzania, it is estimated that 86% of the rural population do not have access to the internet.

 Overview